-Russian pleads not guilty in Tesla ransomware plot
+Russian pleads not guilty in foiled Tesla ransomware plot

 A conviction could bring a sentence of five years in prison and a $250,000 fine, said Nicholas Trutanich, U.S. attorney in Nevada.
 Deportation could follow a prison term.

-Court documents say Kriuchkov was in the United States on a Russian passport and a tourist visa when he tried to recruit an employee of what was identifies as “Company A” to install software enabling a computer hack.
+Court documents say Kriuchkov was in the United States on a Russian passport and a tourist visa when he tried to recruit an employee of what was identified as “Company A” to install software enabling a computer hack.

 Tesla CEO Elon Musk has acknowledged his company was the target of what he termed a serious effort to collect company secrets.
 Tesla has a massive factory near Reno that makes batteries for electric vehicles and energy storage units.
 Company officials did not immediately respond Thursday to messages.